kodybrown/dos/exportlink.vbs.md

-# Export and import a shortcut (.lnk) to and from a text file (particularly useful as a Beyond Compare File Format)
+# Export and import a shortcut (.lnk) to and from a text file

 * [__exportlink.vbs__](https://github.com/kodybrown/dos/blob/master/exportlink.vbs) » exports/imports the properties of the specified link (shortcut) including the target, arguments, directory, icon, description, hotkey, and windowstyle.